prikhi/pencil/docs/source/devguide/tutorial/collectionproperties.rst

 Collection Properties
 =====================

-Shapes in a collection tend to have the same style such as same font, color, stroke style...
-To be convenient to stencil authors in this situation, Pencil supports grouping all shapes common style to collection style.
+Shapes in a collection tend to have the same style such as the same font, color and stroke style.
+To be convenient for stencil authors in this situation, Pencil supports grouping styles common to several shapes to collection properties.
 These collection properties can be used as the default value for stencil properties.
-Then if collection style is changed, default property values for shapes will be changed accordingly.
+Then, if the collection style is changed, the default property values for shapes will be changed accordingly.

 Have a look at this example.
 Collection properties are defined and then used in shape properties.